infinity-keys/ik-landing/packages/react-lens-share-button/README.md

 />
 ```

-...will result in this post editor window.
+...will open this post editor window in Lenster.

 ![](lens-button-ex-1.png)